dynamsoft-dwt/web-twain-package/README.md

 ```

 > The file **`dynamsoft.webtwain.config.js`** is used to config the package to best suite your application.
 You can config things like
-> 1. The initial dimentions of the built-in viewer
+> 1. The initial dimensions of the built-in viewer
 > 2. Whether you are using the full version or the trial version
 > 3. The **product key** required to activate the package